 • In a medium bowl mix the eggs, vanilla extract and olive oil until smooth.

-• In a large bowl, beat the egg whites until stiff (using an electric whisk) and set aside for a few minutes.
+• In a another large bowl, use an electric whisk to beat the egg whites until stiff and set aside for a few minutes.

 • Pour the smooth eggs, vanilla and olive oil mixture into the dry ingredients.
 Mix well.
 Make sure that all the dry ingredients are now wet.